 Drifting Dunes was my forgotten image.
 Soon after making it, I dismissed it as a failure, and the negatives were deeply buried as my archives grew.

-More than thirty years passed, and when, like a lost artifact, the framed piece my mother had loved surfaced again, I had completely forgotten it.
+More than thirty years passed, and when, like an artifact, the framed piece my mother had loved surfaced again, I had completely forgotten it.
 I wondered why.
 The negatives were not where I expected to find them.
 I had to dig.
 The more I dug, the more I despaired they were truly lost.

 When finally I found them, I scanned them immediately and placed them end to end in Photoshop.
 I began to remember all I had forgotten about this image.